Rheumatoid Arthritis (RA)

 Self Help

-Key nutritional supplements
+The most important nutritional supplements

-Other nutritional supplements that may be helpful
+Other nutritional supplements that might be helpful

 Other herbs that may be helpful

-• Cayenne (Capsicum frutescens) (topical) (a cream containing 0.025-0.075% of capsaicin can be applied to the affected joints three to five times a day): A doctor should supervise this treatment.
+• Cayenne (Capsicum frutescens) (topical) (a cream containing 0.025-0.075% of capsaicin can be applied to the affected joints three to five times a day): a doctor should supervise this treatment.

 • Devil's claw (Harpagophytum procumbens): 800 mg of encapsulated extracts or 2-4 ml of tincture three times per day.